Readri205/MS3_Plant_Manager/README.md

       * The **Calendar Feature** has proven difficult to implement as information to support this appears lacking in the plant world.
 Most plant and gardening information providers appear to have their own databases to support this kind of feature as a Unique Selling Product (USP).
 The Trefle.io database has some details such as 'bloom months' and 'sowing months'.
 However, this data is not complete.
 The feature could be added as a future feature on the site.
       * Amend the cards to ensure appropriate rendering on screen sizes at 280px size.
       * Social media icons link to respective social media website home pages.
 Social media links will in future feature link directly to RMC Ltd social media connections.
+      * Note that at present there is no functionality for a user to delete their account.
+This can be provided as a future feature.

 ## Technologies Used